Herald Investment Trust

 Herald Investment Trust plc is a large United Kingdom-based investment trust focused predominantly on holdings of quoted small- and mid-cap technology, communications and media companies.
+The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

+History

-Established in February 1994, the company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
-The fund is managed under the auspices of Herald Investment Management and its chairman is Ian Russell.
+The company was launched in February 1994.
+In January 2026, the company, which is 30% owned by Saba Capital Management, launched a tender offer to allow shareholders to exit at close to net asset value before any change of control.
+The fund is managed under the auspices of Herald Investment Management and its chairman is Andrew Joy.